Commanding Officer on the Antietam Campaign:

 Note: "Faugh-A-Ballaugh" is from the Gaelic: "clear the way", and is probably correctly spelled "Fág an Bealach".

-We have 23 individuals in the AotW database for this unit:
+We have 23 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |A||Capt||Caraher, Andrew Philip|